Got a question about the IoTUK programme? Here are our frequently asked questions:

 IoTUK also worked with a number of local partners across the nation to enable everyone to participate through a number of projects and activities.

-Powered by the Digital Catapult and the Future Cities Catapult, IoTUK will maximise the impact of the Government’s IoT investment programme, by coordinating and engaging with the organisations which will be appointed to deliver the recently announced public funding.
+IoTUK worked with a range of programmes, coordinating and engaging with the organisations which were appointed to deliver the public funding.

-The IoTUK programme aims to:
+The IoTUK programme aimed to:

 There is a lot of hype around IoT at the moment; however, the figures around the uptake speak for themselves here.
 According to Gartner by 2020 there will be 25 billion connected things in use , compare this to the forecasted 4.9billion that are expected to be in use this year and the opportunity for the UK becomes clear.